IQSS/dataverse-docker/doc/functionalityValidation.rst

 S3 storage
 ----------

-For testting purpuses S3 storage fuctionality can be disabled using :
+For testing purpuses S3 storage fuctionality can be disabled using :

 ``mv /distrib/dataverse-docker/distros/dataverse.no/init.d/0*s3*.sh /tmp/``